 |Bose QuietComfort 25||32.8 hrs||35 hrs||AAA||AAA|

-The Apple Earpods, the Bose QuietComfort 25 and the Beats Solo 2 do not have any app support neither to their fake counterparts.
+The Apple EarPods, the Bose QuietComfort 25, and the Beats Solo2 do not have any app support, much like their fake counterparts.

 Should you get the cheaper knockoff of a popular headphone?

 If you just want the unique design and look of the headphone you like and don't really mind sacrificing performance and features, then a cheap knock-off could be a decent option.
-However, most of our tests conclude that you're better off getting the original headphones from an authorized seller.
-Also, there are affordable wireless options from lesser known brands if you really want a simple and easy-to-use, everyday headphone (check out our best headphones under 100$ recommendations).
+However, most of our tests conclude that you're better off getting the original headphones from an authorized seller (see our article on how to spot fake headphones and avoid buying counterfeits).
+Also, there are affordable wireless options from lesser known brands if you really want a simple and easy-to-use, everyday headphone (check out our best headphones under $100 recommendations).